-- o If eligible, - Develop a Section 504 Plan [Form H]. - Provide parent with a copy of the Section 504 Plan and a copy of the Notice of Parent/Student Rights and Procedural Safeguards under Section 504 [Form K]. - Obtain parent signed consent to implement the initial Section 504 Plan. - Support implementation of the Section 504 Plan by: - Providing a copy of the Section 504 Accommodation Plan to all staff that work directly or indirectly with the student. - Arrange for the provision of the supports, services, technology, or modifications as defined in the Section 504 Plan. - Provide staff with a copy of the Section 504 Accommodations Log [Form M] to record implementation of accommodations.
+- o If not eligible, provide documentation and notice to parent along with a copy of their Notice of Parent/Student Rights and Procedural Safeguards under Section 504 [Form F, K]. - o If eligible, - Develop a Section 504 Plan [Form H]. - Provide parent with a copy of the Section 504 Plan and a copy of the Notice of Parent/Student Rights and Procedural Safeguards under Section 504 [Form K]. - Obtain parent signed consent to implement the initial Section 504 Plan. - Support implementation of the Section 504 Plan by: - Providing a copy of the Section 504 Accommodation Plan to all staff that work directly or indirectly with the student. - Arrange for the provision of the supports, services, technology, or modifications as defined in the Section 504 Plan. - ➤ Provide staff with a copy of the Section 504 Accommodations Log [Form M] to record implementation of accommodations.